Last Updated on May 25, 2026

 You can book the Alhambra guided tour here.

-How much time to visit the Alhambra
+How much time do you need to visit the Alhambra

-- You need a ticket with the QR code ( either digital or printed ) to enter the Alhambra.
+- You need a ticket with the QR code (either digital or printed) to enter the Alhambra.

 - Bring an original ID card or passport.
 You will need to show it to access the complex.
+Copies are not accepted!

 - Selfie sticks and tripods are NOT allowed